Himanshu-Dodiya/Himanshu-Dodiya/README.md

 😄 Pronouns: He/His.

-⚡️ Fun fact: RCB will win the trophy 🏆.
+⚡️ Fun fact: A bug🐞 is never just a mistake.
+It represents something bigger.
+An error of thinking that makes you who you are.